 When you use the 1Password Support contact form to contact us, some basic diagnostics information is included with your message.
 To help you resolve an issue you’re having, 1Password Support might also ask for additional diagnostics information, including a diagnostics report.

 Your secrets are not included in diagnostics information

 We only use the diagnostic information you provide to help resolve the issue you’re having.
 None of your 1Password data or secrets are ever sent to us.

-- Your Master Password is not included.
+- Your 1Password account password is not included.